Order Status Changes

 - This trigger runs for every line item of a subscription when the status changes.
 Using this trigger allows access to the product data of the subscription line item.

-- Fires for completed subscription payments in your store.
+- Fires when a subscription renewal payment is completed.
 This trigger can be limited to certain subscription products and be set to run for active subscriptions only.
-The option of skipping the first payment is also provided.

 Subscription Before Renewal